frePPLe/frepple/doc/user-interface/cockpit.rst

     aggregated across all forecast per bucket, weighted by the forecast quantity.
   | The widget is only available in the Enterprise Edition and when the
     forecasting module is enabled.

-.. rubric:: Configuring the cockpit

-| The configuration is different in the Community Edition and the Enterprise
-  Edition.

-In the Community Edition the same dashboard is configured for all users.
-Administrators can configure it in the file djangosettings.py.

-In the Enterprise Edition every user can easily customize the dashboard with the widgets that are most relevant for his/her daily work.